paragekbote/gemma3-torchao-quant-sparse

 gemma3-torchao-quant-sparse

-It is a performance-optimized adaptation of the google/gemma-3-4b-it multimodal LLM.
-This project integrates advanced techniques for memory and compute efficiency while preserving strong generative capabilities for image-text tasks.
+A performance-optimized adaptation of the google/gemma-3-4b-it multimodal LLM, which integrates memory and compute efficiency techniques while preserving high-quality generative capabilities for image-text tasks.

 Key Features